 The surveyors observed two Certified Nursing Assistant (CNA) “providing perineal care” to a resident who “had liquid diarrhea” observed on their “incontinence pad and pants while sitting in [a] reclining wheelchair.”
 During the observation, one CNA put their hand on the back of the resident to grab the back of the pants, while feeling something and lifting their hand back up.

 The CNA had liquid stool from the resident’s pants on her gloved hand but “did not remove [their] glove and continued to transfer [the resident from their wheelchair into their bed].
 Once in bed, the CNA provided perineal care to the resident” but never change gloves or washed her hands after touching liquid diarrhea.

 If you and your family believe that residents victimized your loved one while living at Aperion Care Highwood, contact Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Lake County victims who were mistreated while residing in long-term facilities including nursing homes in Highwood.
+Our network of attorneys fights aggressively on behalf of Lake County victims who were mistreated while residing in long-term facilities including nursing homes in Highwood.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our network of attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved harm.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.